nrfconnect/sdk-nrf/doc/nrf/ug_matter_configuring_protocol.rst

 The Matter protocol is centered around the Matter network, which requires the following components to operate properly:

-* Matter controller - configured either on PC or mobile
+* Matter controller - either CHIP Tool for Linux or macOS, or CHIP Tool for Android
 * Thread Border Router - configured either on PC or Raspberry Pi

 For information about how to configure these components, read :ref:`ug_matter_configuring_controller` and :ref:`ug_matter_configuring_env`.